Marta-Barea/linear-regression-security-incident-cost/README.md

 # linear-regression-security-incident-cost

-Application of the Linear Regression algorithm to a simple cybersecurity case to predict the cost of a security incident based on the number of computers that have been affected.
+Application of the Linear Regression algorithm to a simple cybersecurity case to predict the cost of a security incident based on the number of equipment that have been affected.
 The data set was randomly generated.

 - Python version 3.9.13